mrcruz117/mnky-interpreter/README.md

 # mnky-interpreter

-An interpreter written in Go using only the std lib.
+An interpreter written in Go using only the standard library.
 Thank you Thorsten Ball!

 ## Current Step